C. L. Max Nikias Biography

 As president, Dr. Nikias has articulated a vision for USC to attain undisputed, elite status as a global research university.
 His initiatives include recruiting a cadre of transformative, world-class faculty; elevating USC’s academic medical enterprise; expanding USC’s international presence; further improving the breadth and quality of USC’s outstanding student body; and embarking on the largest fundraising campaign in the history of higher education.

 The Chronicle of Higher Education has called Dr. Nikias a “prodigious fundraiser.”
-His first two years as president were highlighted by eight transformative gifts that allowed USC to raise an unprecedented total of $2 billion.
-These gifts include a $200 million gift from Dana and David Dornsife to name USC’s College of Letters, Arts and Sciences—the single largest donation in the university’s history; a $150 million gift from the W. M. Keck Foundation for medicine; a $110 million gift from Julie and John Mork to support student scholarships; and a $50 million gift from the Price Family Charitable Fund to endow and name the USC Sol Price School of Public Policy.
+His first three years as president were highlighted by 23 transformative gifts that allowed USC to raise an unprecedented total of $3 billion.
+These gifts include a $200 million gift from Dana and David Dornsife to name USC’s College of Letters, Arts and Sciences—the single largest donation in the university’s history; a $150 million gift from the W. M. Keck Foundation for medicine; a $142 million gift from an anonymous donor; $110 million gift from Julie and John Mork to support student scholarships; a $70 million gift from Jimmy Iovine and Andre Young for arts, technology, and the business of innovation; a $50 million gift from the Price Family Charitable Fund to endow and name the USC Sol Price School of Public Policy; and a $50 million gift from Dr. Gary Michelson for convergent bioscience.

 Dr. Nikias brought the nation’s largest literary festival, the Los Angeles Times Festival of Books, to USC.
 In addition, under his leadership, the university embarked on a major capital construction initiative that already includes the McKay Center for athletics, the Engemann Student Health Center, a new Cinematic Arts building, the University Club at Stoops Hall, the Soto Building on the Health Sciences Campus, Dauterive Hall for social sciences, Annenberg Hall for journalism, and beautification projects for both of USC’s campuses, which include the planting of thousands of trees.